Last updated June 6, 2019

 4. We keep your personal data in line with our document retention policy, and in any event we will not retain it for longer than is necessary for our lawful purposes.
 In general, if you become employed by us, we will keep your personal data for the duration of your employment and for a period afterwards, as described in our document retention policy.
 If you are unsuccessful in gaining employment with us, we will keep your personal data for a short period after informing you that you were unsuccessful.
 Your data is kept on file in order to consider you for other roles in future.

 See Retaining your personal data – more information in the Supplementary Information.

 TRANSFERS OF PERSONAL DATA OUTSIDE THE EEA

-5. We transfer your personal data outside the EEA to other Goodwin offices in our international network and processors in the United States and Hong Kong.
+5. We transfer your personal data outside the EEA to other Goodwin offices in our international network, to processors and to other controllers.

 Further information on these transfers and the measures taken to safeguard your data are set out in Appendix A under Transfers of personal data outside the EEA – more information.